Particle production in HRG with thermodynamically consistent EoS and partially deformable hadrons: Results and Discussion

 In the preceding sections, we have presented a comprehensive description of the EoS of an EV-HRG, with the main emphasis being on incorporating an essential feature of strong interaction i.e., the hard-core type repulsion among pairs of two baryons or two antibaryons.
 This effect resembling van der Waals (VDW) type repulsion is incorporated within a grand canonical ensemble based formulation in a thermodynamically consistent manner.
 In the present approach, the mesons are treated as point-like particles as they do not exhibit repulsive interaction.

 In Eq. \eqref{eqn:numdenexclbar}, the summation over the index $j$ in the denominator involves all baryonic degrees of freedom, including the $i^{th}$ species of baryons (antibaryons).
-It is noteworthy that the equation of state reflects the influence of repulsive hard-core interactions through the effective baryon chemical potential $(\mu^{*})$ as given in Eqs. \eqref{eqn:effcpotbar} and \eqref{eqn:effcpotantibar}.
+It is noteworthy that the equation of state reflects the influence of repulsive hard-core interactions through the effective BCP $(\mu^{*})$ as given in Eqs. \eqref{eqn:effcpotbar} and \eqref{eqn:effcpotantibar}.
 In order to fix the hard-core volumes of various baryons (antibaryons), we invoke the basic feature of the Bag model, where quarks and gluons are essentially supposed to exist inside a Bag (i.e. hadron), which is assumed to be incompressible \cite{ChodosBag,DeGrandBag,CleymansBag}.
 The energy density of such a bag is given by $4B$, where $B$ is the bag constant.
 Using this Bag model approach, the hard-core volume of a baryon with a given mass $M$ can be written as $\nu_{0}=M_{i}/4B$, where $M_{i}$ is the mass of the $i^{th}$ hadron \cite{Guru1}.
-Our best-fitted method to obtain the theoretical fit for the $\overline{p}/p$ ratio’s dependence on $\sqrt{s_{NN}}$ has yielded $B=272\:MeV/fm^{3}$ which provides a very reasonable value of the proton’s (antiproton’s) hard-core radius of 0.59 fm.
-This is in agreement with the value obtained by Vovchenko et. al. in \cite{vovchenkoprl}.
-Similarly, for higher mass baryons, it accordingly acquires larger values of hard-core radii (or volumes) by using the same best fitted value of the bag constant.
+The value of the Bag constant, \textit{B}, has been obtained by choosing the widely used value of the hard-core radius of proton, i.e., \textit{r\:=} 0.59 fm~\cite{vovchenkoprl} which is fixed by obtaining a reasonable description of the properties of the ground state nuclear matter~\cite{samanthamohanty}.
+This yields \textit{B\:=} 272 MeV/fm$^{3}$.
+The hard-core volumes of the remaining baryons are fixed by using this value of Bag constant.
 Further, in our approach, we have considered hadrons as incompressible objects but allowed them to get deformed under extreme conditions of temperature and pressure, thus leading to different effective values of the excluded volumes in the system arising due to each baryon (antibaryon).
 For the case of completely non-deformable spherical baryons (antibaryons), each baryon gives rise to an excluded volume, which is 4$\nu_{0}$ while for a fully deformable case, it turns out to be $\nu_{0}$ only.
 In our present analysis, we have therefore considered a more realistic situation by allowing the baryons and antibaryons to become partly deformable.
 Hence we have multiplied the baryonic (antibaryonic) hard-core volume $\nu_{0}$ by a deformation factor $\zeta$ which can vary between 1 and 4.
-The values 1 and 4 respectively correspond to two extreme ideal situations when baryons (antibaryons) are fully deformable and when they are not deformable at all and are able to retain spherical shape.
+As discussed in Sec.~\ref{Introduction} also, the values 1 and 4 respectively correspond to two extreme ideal situations when baryons (antibaryons) are fully deformable and when they are not deformable at all and are able to retain spherical shape.
 While using the Eqs.~\eqref{eqn:numdenexclbar} and ~\eqref{eqn:numdenexclantibar} to describe the relative particle-antiparticle yields, we have therefore treated the quantity $\zeta$ as a free model parameter along with the other unknown free parameters of the equation.
 These are fixed by using the best fit method of the experimental data through minimizing the $\chi^{2}$/dof.